Welcome to the homepage of the SAMS

 - establish links and promote co-operation between itself and similar societies in Southern Africa, the rest of the continent and throughout the world.

 ‡ SAMS fully endorses the IMU statement on best practice in research publication.
-The full text of this statement may be downloaded by clicking on the download icon below.
+The full text of this statement may be downloaded from the "Policy" page.